 Farther south, Amicalola Falls State Park & Lodge boasts the Southeast’s tallest cascading waterfall.
 Choose a flat path to a boardwalk overlook, or try your stamina on the steep staircase from the bottom of the falls.
 Either way, the payback is striking scenery.

 Several pumpkin farms, mazes and apple orchards are nearby — all must-dos in the fall.
 Nowhere can the bounty of the season be better enjoyed than in Ellijay, known as the “Apple Capital of Georgia.”
-Sitting at the edge of the Chattahoochee National Forest, Ellijay is home the annual Georgia Apple Festival and numerous pick-your-own orchards.
+Sitting at the edge of the Chattahoochee National Forest, Ellijay is home the annual Georgia Apple Festival Arts Crafts Show and numerous pick-your-own orchards.
 Each fall, Hillcrest Orchards hosts its Apple Pickin’ Jubilee when visitors can not only pick fruit, but also milk a cow, watch live pig races, take wagon rides and much more.

 Farther south, Red Top Mountain State Park on Lake Allatoona features a variety of trails with radiant colors.
 Hike the 4-mile Iron Hill Loop for unique vantage points of the lake and forest, and visit the park’s log cabin and blacksmith shed.